hughes-drew/wustl_pathogen_report/README.md

 ## WUSTL Pathogen Report

 ### Overview
-This repository contains code for a shiny application that displays summaries of clinical microbiology test results from BJC system hospitals.
-The application can be downloaded and run locally with:
+This repository contains code for a shiny app that displays summaries of clinical microbiology test results from BJC system hospitals.
+The app can be downloaded and run locally with:

 ```
 $ git clone https://github.com/hughes-drew/wustl_pathogen_report